 “First I inspected the food jars and even though they looked the same on the outside I found there was actually a difference on the inside (they are made in China after all!).
 For one, the vacuum seal (beneath the bottom cover) on the colder jar looked inferior, and two, the shape of the bottom of the container looked like it would facilitate more heat transfer, which is not what you want when you’re trying to keep the heat in the container.
 But to prove this theory I ran a simple test using one cup of boiling water (212 degrees) in each.
 Thermos brand food jars claim to keep food warm for five hours and after four hours the water in the ‘bad’ food jar (pictured on the left) was at 85 degrees, whereas the water in the ‘good’ jar (pictured on the right) was at 120 degrees…35 degrees is quite a difference!
 I’m not sure if the vacuum seal was in fact broken or if this was just a knockoff/poor design, but regardless after calling the Thermos Company they sent me a new jar for free in exchange for me mailing them the ‘bad’ food jar at my own expense.
 Now we can be certain that both of our kids are consistently getting warm soup (or leftovers) at school!” – Jason Leake

-Debunking the Myth: “Pre-Heating” Food Jars with Boiling Water Doesn’t Help!
+Is “Pre-Heating” Food Jars with Boiling Water Worth It?

 I’ve been told by dozens of readers that “heating up” Thermos jars with boiling water prior to adding the soup/food would keep it warmer longer.
 This theory does sound plausible so I started doing it myself hoping it would help!
 But, being the skeptic my husband is, from day one he said he did not think the boiling water would make much of a difference for our application.
 He also didn’t like having to go through this extra step in the morning when he helped me get the girls off to school. :)